 Is it cost-effective?
-There is evidence of cost-effectiveness at reducing child behavioural and emotional problems and promoting effective parenting.
-(58)

-Has it been implemented in Australia?
+There is evidence of cost-effectiveness at reducing child behavioural and emotional problems and promoting effective parenting (Foster et al., 2008) Has it been implemented in Australia?
 Yes

 GenerationPMTO (formerly Parent Management Training - the Oregon Model)